ChenFindling/tragic-algebra-analyzer/README.md

 # 🧰 Investor Toolkit

-**Michael Burry's Tragic Algebra and IV15 owners' earnings framework, computed from audited SEC EDGAR filings — grown into a toolkit of eight pages, one page per question.** A free set of stock valuation tools that measures the true cost of stock-based compensation — the cash spent on buybacks to offset employee grants, plus the market value of shares actually delivered — and prices what survives at a 15% required return.
+**Michael Burry's Tragic Algebra and IV15 owners' earnings framework, computed from audited SEC EDGAR filings — grown into a toolkit of one page per question, one page per question.** A free set of stock valuation tools that measures the true cost of stock-based compensation — the cash spent on buybacks to offset employee grants, plus the market value of shares actually delivered — and prices what survives at a 15% required return.